MohammadDehghan/page/_posts/DeepSeek/2024-04-02-deepseek_r1_grpo.md

 # DeepSeek-R1 → GRPO: Integrating Reinforcement Learning in LLMs

 In the ever-evolving landscape of Large Language Models (LLMs), one of the most intriguing challenges is enabling these models to go beyond their training data.
-DeepSeek-R1 introduces an innovative approach called Generative Reinforcement Policy Optimization (GRPO) that integrates reinforcement learning to achieve this goal.
+DeepSeek-R1 introduces an innovative approach called Group Relative Policy Optimization (GRPO) that integrates reinforcement learning to achieve this goal.

 ## The Challenge